 Bitcoin, Ethereum and other cryptocurrencies have become common words in today’s business landscape.
-Their huge success over the last ten years and growing mainstream adoption has encouraged many to launch their own coins or crypto business.
+Their huge success over the last ten years and growing mainstream adoption have encouraged many to launch their own coins or crypto business.

 At the beginning of 2018, the market value of Bitcoin was a staggering $230 billion.
 Ethereum witnessed similar success, albeit not as much as its counterpart.
 Other coins such as Litecoin are becoming more popular and more members of the public are looking to use virtual currencies in their day-to-day life.